gcraig99/FibonacciREST/README.md

 ## Running the Fibonacci REST Service
    Windows or Linux Interactively
 	* From a command or terminal window in the directory where you cloned/unpacked the source to: rackup -p _ListenPort_

-	  Windows, as a Service
-    _Note, service listens on port 80 by default.
-If you prefer another port replace port 80 with your preferred port in FibonacciWin32Service.rb_
+    Windows - as a Service _Listens on port 80 by default.
+Replace port 80 with your preferred port in FibonacciWin32Service.rb_
 	  * From a command window in the directory where you cloned/unpacked the source to: "ruby FibonacciWindowsSeriveInstaller.rb"

   Linux, as a Daemon
 	  TODO